This post may contain affiliate links. Please read our disclosure policy.

 If there’s one thing I mastered early on, it was making my own Italian homemade Spaghetti Sauces.
 I use the term “Italian” loosely because I know there are a ton of nonnas rolling in their graves over this one.

-But remember, I’m a Polish girl making Spaghetti Sauce over here and I only had a few hundred pizza joints to lead the way for me.
+Remember, I’m a Polish girl making Spaghetti Sauce over here and I only had a few hundred pizza joints to lead the way for me.
 This easy spaghetti sauce is inspired by one of my favorite local restaurants and it’s even better than their version.

-Making your own sauce at home is so easy to do and you can even let it simmer longer than the recipe calls for….the flavor will just get better and better the longer it cooks.
-BUT if you’re in a hurry, I got you.
+Making your own sauce at home is so easy to do and you can even let it simmer longer than the recipe calls for the flavor will just get better and better the longer it cooks.
+But if you’re in a hurry, I got you.
 This sauce is on the table in less than an hour so you can easily whip it up on a busy weeknight to get your pasta fix.

 Two white square plates with spaghetti and sauce, overhead shot.